Cannabis Bloom Boosters Fact or Fiction?

-In the zone of $30 a litre these boosters are likely WYSIWYG – a safe bet to boost your plants without including hormones or other undeclared compounds which may or may not be proven safe and effective.
+In the zone of $30 a liter, these boosters are likely WYSIWYG – a safe bet to boost your plants without including hormones or other undeclared compounds that may or may not be proven safe and effective.

-Among the bio-stimulant bloom boosters is Massive which claims “over 80 different organic compounds” and labels Gibberellins [GB] and Triacontanol [TRIA].
+Among the bio-stimulant bloom, boosters is Massive which claims “over 80 different organic compounds” and labels Gibberellins [GB] and Triacontanol [TRIA].
 Oddly enough Massive also hosts a higher N percentage than P!
-GB are a much discussed plant hormone without a lot of data relative to its use with short-day annual plants, and though claims are made within hobbyist circles they are ambiguous.
+GB is a much-discussed plant hormone without a lot of data relative to its use with short-day annual plants, and though claims are made within hobbyist circles they are ambiguous.

 Numerous amateur trials have been conducted on GB to reproduce the dramatic cell elongation that caused it to be discovered initially in rice patties presuming it would deliver larger blooms, yet the tests are not entirely conclusive.